arduino/ArduinoCore-samd/README.md

    * This is true even when group permissions are set correctly, and it may fail after previously working.
    * You can also create/modify a udev rule to set permissions on the port so *everyone* can read / write.
 3. If you are running modemmanager (ie: Ubuntu), disable it, or use the udev rules file above.
-4. Continue with SAM M0+ Core Installation below.
+4. Continue with SAM D|L|C Core Installation below.

 #### OS X